This article explains what pools are, and how you can best configure them. For information on creating a pool, see Create a pool.

 Configure pools to use spot instances for clusters that support interactive development or jobs that prioritize cost savings over reliability.

 Tagging pools to the correct cost center allows you to manage cost and usage chargeback.
 You can use multiple custom tags to associate multiple cost centers to a pool.
 However, it’s important to understand how tags are propagated when a cluster is created from pools.
 Tags from pools propagate to the underlying cloud provider instances, but the cluster’s tags do not.
 Apply all custom tags required for managing chargeback of the cloud provider compute cost to the pool.

 Pool tags and cluster tags both propagate to Databricks billing.
 You can use the combination of cluster and pool tags to manage chargeback of Databricks Units.

-To learn more, see Monitor usage using cluster and pool tags
+To learn more, see Monitor usage using cluster, pool, and workspace tags.

 You can use the following configuration options to help control the cost of pools: